FtuoilXelrash/ACE.Mod.NoBurden/README.md

 ## License

-This project is licensed under the **GNU Affero General Public License v3.0** (AGPL-3.0).
+This project is licensed under the **MIT License**.

-See the [LICENSE](LICENSE) file for full details, or visit https://www.gnu.org/licenses/agpl-3.0.html
+See the [LICENSE](LICENSE) file for full details, or visit https://opensource.org/licenses/MIT

 ### Summary

 - ✅ You can use, modify, and distribute this mod
-- ✅ Source code must be made available
-- ✅ Same license must be applied to derivatives
-- ⚠️ Network use requires source code availability (AGPL clause)
+- ✅ No restrictions on commercial use
+- ✅ No warranty provided (use at your own risk)

 ## Contributing